add_action('init', function() { $file = get_template_directory() . '/page-agents.php'; if (!file_exists($file)) { $html = <<<'ENDHTML'

 The decision of whether to handle your AEO strategy in-house or hire an agency is a complex one.
 There are a number of factors to consider, such as your budget, your in-house expertise, and your desired level of control.

 If you have a large budget and a team of experienced SEO and content professionals who understand the nuances of AI optimization, you may be able to handle your AEO in-house.
-However, if you have a limited budget or in-house expertise, you may want to consider hiring an agency for AEO services.
+However, if you have a limited budget or in-house expertise, you may want to consider hiring an AI SEO agency for AEO services.

 An agency can provide you with several benefits, such as access to expert AEO professionals, access to specialized tools and resources, and a proven track record of success in both traditional SEO and emerging AI channels.